hltfbk/EOP-1.1.1/README.md

 EOP-1.1.1
 =========

-#### Excitement Open Platform for Textual Entailment - Release 1.1.1

-Wiki link on the right menu will drive you through all the EOP features.

-_EOP project team_
+Excitement Open Platform (EOP) is an open source software platform containing state-of-the-art algorithms for recognizing texual entailment relations: given two text fragments, one named text and the other named hypothesis, the task consists in recognizing whether the hypothesis can be inferred from the text.